lopezdsr/sql-query/sqlref/sql_reference.template.md

 <h3>More topics</h3>

-For further details about the clauses used in a *lateral view* clause, refer to the following topics:
+For more information about the clauses that are used in a *lateral view* clause, see the following topics:
 * [expression](#expression)
 * [identifier](#identifier)
 * [qualifiedName](#qualifiedName)